Home » Travel Stories » Newfoundland & Labrador » Twillingate Seafood Boil

 An Expert Perspective by Roland Bast

-Twillingate is often called the ‘Iceberg Capital of the World,’ but my most enduring memory of this place isn’t the ice.
-It’s a wool sweater, a crackling fire, and the Twillingate seafood boil experience that completely changed how I see local food in Newfoundland.
+Twillingate is often called the ‘Iceberg Capital of the World,’ but my most enduring memory isn’t the ice.
+It’s a wool sweater, a crackling fire, and the seafood boil that completely changed how I see local food in Newfoundland.

 Getting Lost in the Best Way

-Getting Lost in the Best Way My first arrival in Twillingate began with me getting hopelessly lost—a reminder that even the best travellers face the “GPS vs. Reality” gap on the island.
-Despite the satellite pings, my sense of direction failed me (haha), but waiting patiently by the water’s edge was Crystal.
+My first arrival in Twillingate began with me getting hopelessly lost — a reminder that even the best travellers face the “GPS vs. Reality” gap on the island.
+Despite the satellite pings, my sense of direction failed me (haha), but Crystal waited patiently by the water’s edge.

 Interactive Map: Twillingate & Beyond

 Dressed in a warm wool sweater, she didn’t seem bothered by the delay.
 She was already immersed in the world of foraging, ready to show us what the Newfoundland coastline could provide for our meal.
-Here is my interactive and logistical map of Newfoundland.
+Western Newfoundland Travel Logistics Guide for 2026

 About Crystal

-The shoreline is Anstey’s sanctuary.
-Here, the warmth of a spruce wood fire ignites a sense of belonging, dissolving life’s complexities as wild food simmers above the flames.
-This fusion of fresh, local food brings her unbridled freedom and exhilarating adventure—a harmonious balance of connection and disconnection.
+The shoreline is Anstley’s sanctuary.
+The warmth of a spruce wood fire ignites a sense of belonging as wild food simmers above the flames.
+Fresh, local food brings unbridled freedom and exhilarating adventure — a harmonious balance of connection and disconnection.

-Deprived of her Labrador kin during her upbringing with her grandmother (a revered elder and residential school survivor), Anstey yearned for familial kinship, finding solace in cooking by the sea or nestled in the forest, drawing closer to Creator and her heritage.
-Embarking on this entrepreneurial journey was a courageous leap of faith.
+Deprived of her Labrador kin during her upbringing with her grandmother (a revered elder and residential school survivor), Anstley yearned for familial kinship.
+Cooking by the sea or in the forest drew her closer to Creator and her heritage.
+Embarking on her entrepreneurial journey was a courageous leap of faith.

 Wild Island Kitchen isn’t just about a meal,